 Cinnamon(You can watch a how-to video for the process of multiple keyboard setup in Cinnamon)

 Cinnamon is a relatively new player on Desktop Environment "market".
 It came as a response to a new approach the mainstream GNOME 3 developers took, namely the widely unpopular GNOME Shell.
 Cinnamon is based on the same GNOME 3 core, but has a totally different look, one more familiar to most computer users.

-The settings for Keyboard layouts in Cinnamon are part of the Region & Language panel, similar to GNOME 3.
-You can find it in the Preferences part of the menu, or by typing "region" or "language" in the search field.
+The settings for Keyboard layouts in Cinnamon are part of the Region & Language panel, similar to GNOME 3, or there may be a separate Keyboard Layout item in the Preferences menu section.
+You can find it in the Preferences part of the menu, or by trying search of keywords "keyboard", "region" or "language" in the search field.